 Step 6: Add Keywords to Your Image

-Select your post image and add copy to it in canva.
+Select your post image and add a copy to it in Canva.

-I do this to get draw more attention to my post on social media when I share it.
-The first thing people see on social media is your image so you want to get your message across visually.
+I do this to draw more attention to my post on social media when I share it.
+The first thing people see on social media is your image, so you want to get your message across visually.

 Upload your file image on your computer and change the description to include your keywords.

-Once you do that you are ready to upload into your media and you’ll add your keywords into your alt title.
-Adding your keywords into these areas help the search engines pick up your keywords and know what your blog post is about because of this SEO Strategy.
+Once you do that, you are ready to upload to your media and add keywords to your alt title.
+Search engines can pick up your keywords and know what your blog post is about because of this SEO Strategy.

 Step 7: Check Your Progress & Tweak Your Copy

-Most often I find that I need to include the keyword in my first sentence of my content and then sprinkle it in naturally throughout the rest of my copy.
+Most often I find that I need to include the keyword in the first sentence of my content and then sprinkle it in naturally throughout the rest of my copy.

 Take a look through the suggestions that Yoast SEO plugin makes and use that as your guide and keep checking your progress.